gazizovaa/Instagram-Profile-UI/README.md

 In this repository, I am working on making the profile page of Instagram in Jetpack Compose.

-Jetpack Compose is considered modern toolkit for building native Android UI.
-In Jetpack Compose, we build apps which covers simple UI componenets with declarative functions.
+📝Jetpack Compose is considered modern toolkit for building native Android UI.
+In Jetpack Compose, we build apps which covers simple UI componenets with declarative functions, called composable functions.
+These functions let developers define the android apps' UI programmatically by just describing how they should be look and providing data dependencies.
 Therefore, we won't need need to edit any XML layouts or we don't use the Layout Editor anymore.